nginxinc/nginx-gateway-fabric/site/content/how-to/data-plane-configuration.md

 **SetIPRecursively** is a boolean field used to enable recursive search when selecting the client's address from a multi-value header.
 It is applicable in cases where we have a multi-value header containing client IPs to select from, i.e., when using `XForwardedFor` mode.

-The following command creates an `NginxProxy` resource with `RewriteClientIP` settings that set the mode to XForwardedFor, enables recursive search for finding the client IP and sets a CIDR, IPAddress and Hostname in the list of trusted addresses to find the original client IP address.
+The following command creates an `NginxProxy` resource with `RewriteClientIP` settings that set the mode to ProxyProtocol and sets a CIDR in the list of trusted addresses to find the original client IP address.

 ```yaml
 kubectl apply -f - <<EOF